 - DWI: usually normal 4

-Regions of haemorrhage have varying MRI signal characteristics depending on age (see ageing blood on MRI).
+Regions of hemorrhage have varying MRI signal characteristics depending on age (see aging blood on MRI).

 Treatment and prognosis